Skip to main content

 Portrait of Steven Murphy

-Dr. Murphy serves the broader community of academics and research at a provincial and national level.
-He has been appointed to two consecutive terms on the NRC Council since June 2019.
-He serves as Co-Chair of eCampus Ontario, and as a member of the Executive Committee, the Strategic Planning Committee and the Chair of the Budget and Finance Committee for the Council of Ontario Universities.
+Dr. Murphy serves the broader community of academics and research at the provincial and national level.
+He has been appointed member of the National Research Council Canada for two consecutive terms since June 2019.
+He serves as Co-Chair of eCampusOntario, and as a member of the Council of Ontario Universities on its Executive Committee, Strategic Planning Committee and as Chair of the Budget and Finance Committee.
 His appointment to the Education Committee of Universities Canada shows recognition at a national level for his work on digital, inclusive pedagogy.
-As Chair of the Board for Ontario University Athletics, and as a member of the national board of USPORTS Canada he is able to translate his passion for athletics into championing diversity and leveraging sport as social glue to achieve more cohesive communities.
+As Chair of the Board for Ontario University Athletics, and as a member of the national board of USPORTS Canada, he is able to translate his passion for athletics into championing diversity and promoting sport as social glue to achieve more-cohesive communities.